 3. Develop Self-Knowledge

 Sometimes we need to stop, pause, and reflect on our own lives.
 We need to look inward and explore ourselves.
-By understanding ourselves better we’ll be better poised to explore what it is we want out of life.
-It will give us a greater sense of direction in life and we’ll move and act with purpose.
+By understanding ourselves better we'll be better poised to explore what it is we want out of life.
+It will give us a greater sense of direction in life and we'll move and act with purpose.
 And perhaps, nothing contributes more to improved self expression than a sense of purpose.
+Over to you.

 Here are a few things you can explore:

 What are your core strengths?

 Sometimes there are things that we’re so naturally good at, we aren’t even aware of it.
 Maybe it’s our communication skills.
 Maybe it’s our problem-solving ability.
 Start exploring those things you’re inherently good at.
 List 20.
 And if you need help, ask family and friends, but be wary of their bias.